 Instructions for Making this DIY TP Holder

 The installation of this type of tp holder will be virtually identical to the rope style discussed above.
 Scroll back up and follow the directions step by step, except using a bungee instead of jute!

 Just screw a twig on the wall and call it a day!
 IT’S FREE!
 And talk about rustic charm!
 Doesn’t get more cabin-y cozy than a real piece-o-wood on the wall, right?

 Seriously guys, it’s a FREE tp holder!
-Now you can save your booty to spend on something that’s sole purpose isn’t to help you wipe your booty.
+Now you can save your money up to spend on something that’s sole purpose isn’t to help you wipe your booty.
 Gotta love that!

 You definitely will want to pre-drill your stick/twig so that it doesn’t break when you’re affixing it to the wall.

-4. a basket, a pail or a bucket
+4. A Basket, a Pail or a Bucket

 That’s all the ideas I got for you here at our house.
 BUT WAIT, THERE’S MORE…

 I decided to scour the www a bit to see if there were any more fun, tp ideas around town, and here’s what I came up with for you!

 This little piece of genius is brought to you today by the blog Domestic Imperfection.
 Pretty cool idea, no?